-That, in fact, is partly what George W. Bush’s wars were about.
-Of course, Bush’s war in Iraq was mostly about oil, as is revealed in the article on Bush’s Real Record).
+That, in fact, is partly what George W. Bush’s war in Iraq was about.
+Of course it was mostly about oil, as is revealed in the article on Bush’s Real Record).
 But, it was justified, at least in Bush’s and his “religious” advisers’ minds, because of the “prophecies” about “Gog and Magog.”
-(That was revealed in a then secret phone call Bush made to then French President Jacques Chirac in 2003 trying to recruit the French military into his war on Iraq.
+(That was revealed in a then-secret phone call Bush made to then French President Jacques Chirac in 2003 trying to recruit the French military into his war on Iraq.
 Bush told Chirac that they had to fight “Gog and Magog” in Iraq and the Mid-East.
 Chirac, of course, was shocked by Bush’s fanaticism and asked Professor Thomas Römer, a Bible scholar, about what Bush was talking about — and Romer subsequently leaked the story).

 However, Bush’s “religious” advisers had convinced him not only about the “Gog and Magog” story, but also the story of a “warring angel pouring out his vial on the River Euphrates” in John’s book of Revelation.
 That was the clincher, and it’s what has led many right-wing Christians to conclude that Iraq was part of “Gog and Magog.”

 Unfortunately, that excuse and ostensible reason for waging war on and occupying Iraq was based on misinterpretation and misunderstanding of such prophecies.
 Furthermore, that was not the first time right-wing Christians in America justified their foreign policy and military objectives on the book of Revelation.